 Katrien received her yoga teacher certification in Vinyasa Yoga at Tranquil Space in Washington, DC, and she recently completed her second yoga teacher training at Yoga Garden in Amsterdam in Hatha Yoga.
 Yoga is Katrien’s passion.
 Since beginning her practice she sees many changes in her life, including a more positive outlook and more confidence in herself.
 Katriens style is meditative and relaxed.
 You will leave her class feeling rejuvenated and ready to face the day.

 Suzanna started teaching yoga in 2009 in combination with sailing workshops in Greece, but her practice started a longtime before that.
 She started practicing yoga 20 years ago at the Iyengar Institute in Amsterdam and later she shifted more towards Therapeutic Stretching.
-Recently she finished her Yin teacher training as well.
+She is a Yin/Mindfulness and Hatha teacher.
 With these combinations her focus is on deep stretching combined with breathing to unblock physical imbalances.
 She enjoys giving lots of individual attention and corrections when needed.
-For her, Yoga is to be connected with yourself and others, to be open minded and not trapped in daily habits.
+For her, Yoga is to be connected with your inner self, others and nature, to be open minded and not trapped in daily habits.

 Fall down 7 times, stand up 8."
 This Japanese saying summarizes Serge’s philosophy of life and his approach to yoga.
 After 15 years of very diverse professional experiences (working in banking and the jewellery industry for instance) and 12 years of varied yoga practice all around the world (Bikram, Vinyasa, Ashtanga, Yin…), Serge decided to start teaching yoga and sharing the many lessons learned on the winding road of life.
 He has dedicated himself to yoga getting many certifications and studying with renowned teachers along the way.
 His personal teaching style is fun, accessible for everyone and has his special French touch.